tmokmss/bedrock-pr-reviewer/README.md

 ## Install instructions

 You have to create an IAM role first for authenticating Bedrock API.
 You can use [the CloudFormation template](docs/oidc-cfn.yaml) to create one.
+Please replace `SubjectClaimFilters` field value to allow access to your GitHub repository.

 `ai-pr-reviewer` runs as a GitHub Action.
 Add the below file to your repository at `.github/workflows/ai-pr-reviewer.yml`.
+Please replace `role-to-assume` field value to the actual IAM role ARN created by the CloudFormation template.

 ```yaml
 name: Code Review